-The Blacks of the American Society of International Law Task Force (BASIL) will host an international law careers speed mentoring event that will expose law students and new legal professionals to experienced international practitioners.
-Attendees will participate in a 90 minute “speed mentoring” activity, where mentors will host a table where a small group of students can spend 10-12 minutes asking more personal, directed questions of the participants.
-Participants will then be able to rotate to a new table, gaining the chance to learn about several different avenues of international employment.
+The Blacks of the American Society of International Law Task Force (BASIL) will host this forum to give law students and new legal professionals access to experienced international law practitioners.
+The event will begin with a panel discussion, led by ASIL Director of Education and Research D. Wes Rist, designed to showcase the various avenues that led the panelists to a career in international legal practice and to provide insight into professional development opportunities.
+Following the discussion, each panelist will host a table where a small group of students can spend 10-12 minutes talking with the professional.
+When time is up, students rotate to a new table, so that by the end of the evening participants have had the chance to learn about several different paths to international employment.

 Date and Location